YousefHUT/Create-CoinCraft/README.md

 Create numismatics: any

 ## Optional
-Create stuff and additions (Or a mod has an item with #c:plates/zinc tag)
+Create crafts & additions (Or a mod has an item with #c:plates/zinc tag)